Introduction

 |---|---|---|

-| Multilingualism | Core feature (sys_language_uid in the data model) | Plugin required (WPML, Polylang) |
+| Multilingualism | Core feature (sys_language_uid in data model) | Plugin required (WPML, Polylang) |

-| Multi-site Management | Multi-domain from the start, Site Config since v9 (2017) | Multisite Core since v3.0 (2010) |
+| Multi-Site Management | Multi-domain since the beginning, Site Config since v9 (2018) | Multisite Core since v3.0 (2010) |

 | Frontend User System | Core: fe_users/fe_groups tables | Core: wp_users (Backend=Frontend) |